kimsjjkjn/PBPK_Propranolol/README.md

 | Tmax (min)         |         0 |                 5 |                  5 |        0 |         – |      FALSE      |        0 |         – |      FALSE      |
 | t½ (min)           |    856.01 |            831.18 |                205 |     1.03 |      1.03 |       TRUE      |    4.176 |     4.176 |      FALSE      |

-- Note: The in vivo data were digitized from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values.
+- Note: The in vivo data were digitized from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values as shown in table 4.

 ## Human PO Model
 - in vivo pharmacokinetic data for comparison: 10.1371/journal.pone.0097885